yw2544/ToS-vision-scenes/models/model_import/README.md

 ## Batch usage

-After downloading the models, run the provided shell script to generate every bundle and refresh the JSON metadata:
+After downloading the models, run the provided shell script to generate every bundle and refresh the JSON metadata (may take hours; ~250 models, 1–2 min each):

 ```bash
 cd /Users/songshe/objaverse_import